CalvinY1/Gadgetry_ecommerce_analysis/README.md

 </p>

 ## Company Background
-Gadgetry, founded in 2018, is a global e-commerce company that sells popular electronics products through their online website and mobile app.
-They use a variety of marketing channels to reach customers, including Email campaigns, SEO, and affiliate links.
-Over the last few years, their more popular products have been products from Apple, Samsung, and ThinkPad.
+Gadgetry, founded in 2018, is a global e-commerce company specializing in consumer electronics sold through their online website and mobile app.
+Over the last few years, top performing products have included devices from Apple, Samsung, and ThinkPad.

+The company is currently focus on analyzing sales trends from 2019 to 2022, a period marked by significant shifts in consumer behavior due to the COVID-19 pandemic, to better understand performance across a uniquely dynamic timeframe.

 ## Data Structure
-The database structure consists of four tables: orders, customers, geo_lookup, and order_status, with a total row count of 108,128 records.
+The database comprises four tables: orders, customers, geo_lookup, and order_status, with a total of 108,128 records across all tables.
 ![Alt Text](images/Elist_ERD.png)

 ## Project Goals
-This project aims to provide insights and recommendations to inform sales and marketing strategies on the following key areas:
+This project aims to deliver actionable insights and recommendations to support sales and strategic decision making in the following key areas:
-* Sales Metrics - Focused on Revenue, Average Order Value (AOV), and Order Count
+* Sales Trends and Seasonality - Evaluation of overall performance through revenue and order volume
-* Product Performance - Analysis of sales metrics across products
+* Product Performance - Analysis of sales trends and contribution across individual products
-* Global Reach - Analysis of sales metrics across global regions
+* Global Reach - Regional breakdown of sales to assess market presence and opportunities
-* Loyalty Program Performance - Assessment of loyalty program's effectiveness
+* Loyalty Program Performance - Assessment of loyalty program's impact on customer retention and revenue

-This analysis focuses on sales data from 2019 to 2022.
+This analysis is based on sales data from 2019 to 2022.

 # Summary of Insights
 ## Overall Trends